Skip to main content

 Assistantship opportunities

 Looking for an opportunity to surround yourself with the creative energy of glass artists from around the world while also gaining valuable teaching and studio experience?
 Teaching Assistants and Artist Assistants are a vital part of the Pilchuck community.
-They support the vision and goals of Instructors and Artists in Residence while helping to create a safe and inclusive learning environment.
+They support the vision and goals of Guest Artists and Artists in Residence while helping to create a safe and inclusive learning environment.

 Explore Assistantships